virgesmith/neworder/paper/paper.md

 It supports both serial and parallel execution modes, with the latter using MPI to distribute computations for large populations or to perform sensitivity or convergence analyses. *neworder* runs as happily on a desktop PC as it does on a HPC cluster.

-*neworder* was inspired by MODGEN [@government_of_canada_modgen_2009-1] and, to a lesser extent, the python-based LIAM2 [@noauthor_liam2_nodate] tool, and can be thought of as a powerful best-of-both-worlds hybrid of MODGEN and LIAM2.
+*neworder* was inspired by MODGEN [@government_of_canada_modgen_2009-1] and, to a lesser extent, the Python-based LIAM2 [@noauthor_liam2_nodate] tool, and can be thought of as a powerful best-of-both-worlds hybrid of MODGEN and LIAM2.

-Both MODGEN and LIAM2 require their models to be specified in proprietary languages (based on C++ and yaml, respectively), whereas our framework eliminates the extra learning curve as users simply define their models in standard python code.
+Both MODGEN and LIAM2 require their models to be specified in proprietary languages (based on C++ and YAML, respectively), whereas our framework eliminates the extra learning curve as users simply define their models in standard Python code.

 Whilst MODGEN supports parallel execution, LIAM2 does not.
 MODGEN is very restrictive with input data (which must be defined within the model code) and output data (which is a SQL database). *neworder* supports parallel execution, thus having the scalability of MODGEN, but without any restrictions on data sources or formats.